andrewvc/em-zeromq/README.md

 If you do this everything will appear to work fine at first but as soon as the garbage collector is triggered your context will get destroyed and your application will hang.

-The same should be true for references to socket.
+The same may be true for references to socket but I have no evidence of that.
-It should not be a major problem anyway since code like above is only written for examples but I just pulled my hair trying to figure out why my test code was not working so now you have been warned !
+It should not be a major problem anyway since code like above is only written for examples/tests but I just pulled my hair trying to figure out why my test code was not working so now you have been warned !